krls2020/recipe-dotnet/README.md

 Base of the recipe is ready for production, the difference comes down to:

 - Use highly available version of the PostgreSQL database (change *mode* from *NON_HA* to *HA* in recipe YAML, *db* service section)
-- Use at least two containers for the Python service to achieve high reliability and resilience (add *minContainers: 2* in recipe YAML, *api* service section)
+- Use at least two containers for the .Net service to achieve high reliability and resilience (add *minContainers: 2* in recipe YAML, *api* service section)

-Further things to think about when running more complex, highly available Python production apps on Zerops:
+Further things to think about when running more complex, highly available .Net production apps on Zerops:

 - Containers are volatile - use Zerops object storage to store your files
 - Use Zerops Redis (KeyDB) for caching, storing sessions and pub/sub messaging